ympbyc/Carrot/README.md

 ### Identifiers **(Expression)**

 Identifiers are symbols that are or to be bound to another value.
 They are used to name functions, and as parameters of functions.
-An identifier consists of one or more non-whitespace charactors.
+An identifier is consist of one or more non-whitespace charactors.
 Some combinations are reserved as they are syntactic forms.

 **code 2** *examples of identifiers*